Furbacchione/SUgPSB/README.md

-# SUgPSB
+# Secant Update generalized PSB

-Script and numerical value for numerical test
+Script and numerical value for numerical test for SUgPSB.